llamastudioltd/orikaban/source/2019-04-01-eurostar-train-hotel.html.md

 ---

-title: Helping Eurostar on their journey from transport provider to travel company
+title: Helping a transport provider on their journey to become a travel company

 category: article
+client: Eurostar

 tags: UX, Service design

 ---